Web UI Overview

 - Edit Mode Buttons: This button will allow the user to set the current map edit mode.

-- Datum: The blue Waypoint marker on the map view represents the location of the reference point (ie. (x,y)=(0,0)) of the world coordinate system.
+- Datum (not shown): The blue Waypoint marker on the map view represents the location of the reference point (ie. (x,y)=(0,0)) of the world coordinate system.
 The world (ie. map) coordinate system is in the ENU convention.

 Camera Views